Stupremee/displaydoc-lite/README.md

 [Documentation][docs-rs] | [Crate][crates-io] | [Examples][examples]

 This crate is a lite version of the popular crate [`displaydoc`][ddoc].
-It provides the same functionality but using a declarative macro[^1] instead and not depending on `syn` or `quote`.
+It provides the same functionality but using a declarative macro instead and not depending on `syn` or `quote`.

 This crate is also usable in `no_std` environments.
 No additional features are required for that.

-[^1]: `displaydoc-lite` still has a proc-macro as a dependency, but it's very tiny and doesn't have any dependencies.
+Note: `displaydoc-lite` still has a proc-macro as a dependency, but it's very tiny and doesn't have any dependencies.

 ## Example